Information about your trip

 You will also need to fill in this form to go enter and to leave Morocco: http://www.douane.gov.ma/d16ter/formAT.jsf

 Pregnant women may travel but they do so at their own risk and in accordance with the General Conditions of Contract.
+You will also need to provide a Medical Certificate proving you are in perfect condition to travel.

 If a pregnant woman ignores recommendations from her doctor about the risks of travelling, or if there are no such recommendations, she will not be able to travel unless she signs a document to expressly accept sole responsibility for any issues that may occur.